apsdehal/awesome-ctf/README.md

 - Crypto
   - XORTool

+- Forensics
+  - Volatility - To investigate memory dumps
+  - Shellbags - Investigate NT\_USER.dat files
+  - Foremost - Extract particular kind of files using headers

-## Other Necessary - To Be Downloaded tools
+# Other Necessary - To Be Downloaded tools

 - Wireshark
 - Audacity